danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-09-building-a-document-scanner-for-swiftui.md

 }
 ```

-This coordinator lets us inject functions that can be triggered by the coordinator as certain things happen in the camera controller.
-In this case, we listen for when the camera cancels, fails, and finishes.
+This lets us inject functions that can be triggered by the coordinator when things happen in the camera controller.
+In this case, we listen for when it cancels, fails, and finishes.

 ## Using the coordinator